JackSmoot/RayMaze/README.md

 # ChromeExtensionGame
-Google Chrome Extension Mini Game for web browser
+## Google Chrome Extension Mini Game - RayMaze
+_A mini game for whne you are bored on Google, but still want to stay on the same page_